The essentials for inclusive guiding

 The most important thing for guiding people who have special needs is to treat them equally as you would treat any other tourist.
 Certainly, some things require extra knowledge and these essentials are collected here.
-If you are interested about being a guide at DiversiGO, then you can apply by writing an email to diversigotours@gmail.com and during the selection process you will receive some further tips about guiding before our trial walk.
+During our selection process, you will receive some further tips about guiding before our trial walk.

 Fundamental knowledge to guide tourists who have visual impairment

 It is also important to communicate while walking, to indicate if there is an obstacle or if there are stairs ahead or the stairs just ended.
-Also use the words “down” and “up” for stairs, and if there is a handrail, say so.
+Also, use the words “down” and “up” for stairs, and if there is a handrail, say so.
 You should also ask if the pace is comfortable.
 If you want to fit in a tight space, the sighted person goes in front and they can indicate this by bending their elbow and placing their guiding arm slightly behind their back.
-If we want to show something, be it a statue or a seat, then after consent, move the visually impaired person’s hand and place on the given object.
-It is possible to deviate from the common guiding techniques if needed.
-For example, if someone were to lead two visually impaired people, then they can walk on both sides of the guide.
-And if there are even more tourists, then the sighted person can lead the visually impaired people who are holding each other’s shoulders and standing behind each other.
+If we want to show something, be it a statue or a seat, then after consent, move the visually impaired person’s hand and place it on the given object.

 Fundamental knowledge to guide tourists with reduced mobility

-People with reduced mobility can also be classified into several categories based on their ability of physical mobility and they can use several types of devices to facilitate transportation.
+People with reduced mobility can also be classified into several categories based on their ability of physical mobility, and they can use several types of devices to facilitate transportation.
 Depending on this, they also require different amounts of external help, which is why prior communication is highly important.
-Electric wheelchairs are usually handled alone, and assistance is usually required for active wheelchairs, i.e. wheelchairs pushed by hand, also called manual wheelchairs.
-Especially on slopes or at uneven roads, or if an obstacle occurs.
-However, you should only help when the tourist using a wheelchair agrees to it, because there are people who even prefer going up on relatively steeper slopes with a manual wheelchair entirely by themselves.
-Our walks are designed to contain little to no slopes, so you don’t have to worry about the case of the steep slopes, which would require a greater strength from the helpers to go up on.
-It is useful to know that it is practically impossible to lift an electric wheelchair due to its weight, which is around a hundred kilograms, while a manual wheelchair can be lifted with relatively little effort.
-In the following authentic video, you can learn about pushing a manual wheelchair.
+Electric wheelchairs are usually handled alone, and assistance is usually required for active wheelchairs, i.e., wheelchairs pushed by hand, also called manual wheelchairs.

 You don’t need to be too worried about anything when using expressions, because expressions such as “we are walking” are also said by people using wheelchairs.
-As we said before, in the same way that it is inappropriate to refer to a person with an adjective, you shouldn't refer to people with reduced mobility, such as “the disableds”, use ”disabled people” instead.
-And don't say "suffers from disability", or negative collocations, because no one likes to be pitied due to any of their attributes.
+As we said before, in the same way that it is inappropriate to refer to a person with an adjective, you shouldn't refer to people with reduced mobility, such as “the disableds,” use “disabled people” instead.

 Fundamental knowledge to guide tourists who have hearing loss